kidanekalM/Classification_Algorithm/README.md

 # Classification_Algorithm
- Data mining classification algorithm inplemented in programming from scratch
+ Data mining classification algorithm inplemented in programming from scratch in python